Programs of MLF

 Excel Leadership and Scholarship Program

-Excel Leadership and Scholarship program, formerly known as ACTSIX, is equipping emerging urban leaders to engage and serve the college campus and ultimately the city of Memphis through a 4 part strategy:
+Excel Leadership and Scholarship program is equipping emerging urban leaders to engage and serve the college campus and ultimately the city of Memphis through a 4 part strategy:

 Recruit and Select